gree1ka/controlPC/README.md

 # controlPC
-Mobile APP to control PC processes to do
+Mobile APP to control PC processes\n to do